marzer/tomlplusplus/README.md

 The API is the same regardless of how you consume the library.

 ### Configuration
-A number of configurable options are exposed in the form of preprocessor macros.
-Most likely you won't need to mess with these at all, but in the event you do, set your overrides prior to including toml++.
+A number of configurable options are exposed in the form of preprocessor `#defines`.
+Most likely you won't need to mess with these at all, butif you do, set them before including toml++.

 | Option                     |      Type      | Default                           | Description                                                                                              |
 |----------------------------|:--------------:|-----------------------------------|----------------------------------------------------------------------------------------------------------|